 4.4 Vectorizing Data

-The input data for machine learning algorithms has to be in a numerical format.
-Therefore, information from unstructured text has to be represented in a way which enables the computer to process that text.
-To transfer a text in a numerical format, we need to find a way how to embed words in a semantic vector space.
+The input data for machine learning algorithms have to be in a numerical format.
+Therefore, information from unstructured text has to be represented in a way that enables the computer to process that text.
+To transfer a text in a numerical format, we need to find a way to embed words in a semantic vector space.

-In the followingyou will learn more about how a text can be vectorized using simple approaches like bag-of-words but also other concepts to vectorize words and sentences.
+In the following, you will learn more about how a text can be vectorized using simple approaches like bag-of-words but also other concepts to vectorize words and sentences.

 Bag-of-Words

 The so-called bag-of-words (BoW) model is one of the easiest approaches when converting information from text into numbers.
-BoW represents a text as a vector which contains information about how often a word occurs in a given text.
-All words from a text are put in one unique set of words – referred to as ‘bag’.
+BoW represents a text as a vector that contains information about how often a word occurs in a given text.
+All words from a text are put into one unique set of words – referred to as ‘bag’.
 During this process, information about the word order or the structure of this text gets lost.

 Let us have a look at an example to illustrate the BoW approach.
-For the example we will use the following sentences:
+For the example, we will use the following sentences:

-I like to drink coffee
+I like to drink coffee.

-I do not like tea
+I do not like tea.

-Tea is not like coffee
+Tea is not like coffee.

 First, we have to extract all unique words from the sentences.
 This can be done using tokenization.